Performance

 Indexing

-Indexes are critical for query performance, especially on columns that are frequently used in WHERE clauses, JOIN conditions, or are sorted.
-Ensure that all key fields, such as releaseDate and courseId, are properly indexed.
+Indexes are critical for query performance, especially on columns frequently used in WHERE clauses, JOIN conditions, or sorting.
+While indexes speed up reads, they also increase storage and can slow down writes.
+Evaluate these tradeoffs carefully.

 Example: